AzarAhmadov/Quiz-App/README.md

 - Html5

 ## Contributing
 If you'd like to contribute to this project, please open an issue or create a pull request.
-We appreciate feedback and contributions from the community.

 ## Deployment
 Quizjs0 is deployed on Vercel, a popular platform for hosting web applications.